-In its 18th year, Satchmo SummerFest remains one of the August highlights and just the respite you’ll need from the summer trifecta of heat, humidity and afternoon downpours.
-This popular annual festival, traditionally held over the three days of the first weekend of August at the Old U.S. Mint at the beginning of Esplanade Avenue on Decatur Street in the French Quarter, is easy to navigate and get to.
+Satchmo SummerFest remains one of the August highlights and just the respite you’ll need from the summer trifecta of heat, humidity and afternoon downpours.
+This popular annual festival, traditionally held over the three days of the first weekend of August at the New Orleans Jazz Museum at The Mint (located at the beginning of Esplanade Avenue on Decatur Street in the French Quarter), is easy to navigate and get to.
 The lineup is always stellar, with the best of the brass bands and the who-is-who of the Louisiana and New Orleans music scenes, and the mixture of indoor-outdoor activities to keep you cool and dancing.

 And, don’t forget about the food!
-As in the previous years, dozens of the best local restaurants as vendors will be offering everything from crepes to meat pies to snowballs.
-Festival staples like Abita beer, lemonade, and daiquiris stands will return, in addition to the cocktail stands selling margaritas, lemonade spiked with Jack Daniels, and mimosas.
+As in previous years, dozens of the best local restaurants will be vending everything from crepes to meat pies to snowballs.
+Festival staples like beer and snoballs also keep returning, in addition to the cocktail stands selling margaritas, spiked lemonade, and mimosas.

-The block party is free (food and beverage tickets are $12 for 10); the CAC after-party is $10 general admission and free to CAC members.
-While there’s no dress code, as the event’s name suggests consider wear white.
+The block party is free (you can buy food and beverage tickets on-site); the annual after-party at the Contemporary Arts Center (CAC) is a ticketed event (free to CAC members).
+While there’s no dress code, as the event’s name suggests, consider wearing white.

 Traditionally held on the second Saturday of August, the Red Dress Run isn’t exclusive to New Orleans, but the local participants take it up a notch by costuming on top of wearing their best and/or most outlandish red dress, regardless of gender.
 This is an annual fundraiser run for local charities organized by hashing groups (adults-only, non-competitive social running clubs) all over the world.
 They call themselves “drinking clubs with a running problem” and the local group, New Orleans Hash House Harriers (NOH3), is no exception.

 The run starts and ends at Crescent Park at 2300 N. Peters St., though the whole two-mile route is kept secret until the day of the event.
-The beer starts flowing at the pre-party with live music at 9:30 a.m., and you can usually spot some of the sweaty Red Dress runners spill into the Dirty Linen Night later that day.
-If you decide to run, registration is $65, a red dress is a must, and you must be 21 to participate.
+The beer starts flowing at the pre-party with live music at 9:30 a.m., and you can usually spot some of the sweaty Red Dress runners spilling into the night later that day.
+If you decide to run, online registration is available, a red dress is a must, and you must be 21 to participate.

 The Dirty Linen Night, as you may have guessed, takes after another annual art event, the White Linen Night.
 It follows the White Linen Night exactly one week after, on the second Saturday in August.
 Although the Dirty Linen Night riffs off the White Linen Night, it’s not meant to compete with the Warehouse District event but was conceived to promote the many galleries and shops of Royal Street.
 It is similar in format, though looser in structure and spanning more territory.

 The multi-block party takes over the 200-1000 blocks of Royal Street and some cross streets and adjoining areas in the French Quarter, including Jackson Square and Dutch Alley.
-Dozens of galleries participate year, plus a number of shops and restaurants.
+Dozens of galleries participate each year, plus a number of shops and restaurants.
 The food and drinks served, like dirty rice and dirty martinis, cheekily run with the theme.
-The outdoor event is free; the VIP after-party at the Old U.S. Mint is $50.
+This outdoor event is free.

-The 10th Annual New Orleans Burlesque Festival, September 20-23
+The Annual New Orleans Burlesque Festival, 2023 dates TBA

-If you’re in town during the third weekend of August, check out the annual Burlesque Festival, an international event that brings together the best of local talent and some big international names.
+If you’re in town during the second half of August, check out the annual Burlesque Festival, an international event that brings together the best of local talent and some big international names.
 Dancers, emcees, comics, singers, and variety-act performers will be doing two shows nightly at two locations, Harrah’s and House of Blues.
-Tickets are $22-$62.
-The main event will be held on Saturday at the Civic Center, featuring a classic striptease competition accompanied by a live jazz band.
-The winner will be crowned as the “Queen of Burlesque.”
+The main event is typically held on Saturday at the Civic Theatre, featuring a classic striptease competition accompanied by a live jazz band.
+The winner is crowned the “Queen of Burlesque.”

-This massive Labor Day extravaganza has started in the 1970 and is now considered the biggest draws to the city after Mardi Gras, Jazz Fest, Essence Festival, and the French Quarter Festival.
-This popular festival celebrates LGBT culture and attracts participants from all over the world.
+This massive Labor Day extravaganza started in the 1970s and is now considered one of the biggest draws to the city after Mardi Gras, Jazz Fest, ESSENCE Festival, and the French Quarter Festival.
+The popular festival celebrates the LGBTQIA+ culture and attracts participants from all over the world.
 Southern Decadence usually kicks off (and closes) with a midnight dance party at its 24/7 hub, Bourbon Pub/Parade.
 A free show/block party on Saturday is held at the corner of Bourbon and St. Ann Streets.
 The annual Southern Decadence Grand Marshal Parade on Sunday also ends up there.
-The 2018 theme is “House of Bourbon — Unleash Your Beast.”
+The theme is different every year.
 You can buy passes, including VIP, online to access the events that charge an entrance fee and may sell out.

-September brings a lot to the table in New Orleans, and Fried Chicken Festival promises again to be one of the highlights.
-Held at the Woldenberg Park on the riverfront, this free fest features three outdoor stages, two for music and one for the cooking demos.
-Expect celebrity chef cameos, over 30 well-known fried chicken vendors coming from all over the region, VIP and chill lounges, and cooking and eating contests.
-Among the returning vendors is the past years’ contest winner, the beloved Original Fiorella’s.
+September brings a lot to the table in New Orleans, and Fried Chicken Festival is one of the many highlights.
+Held at the New Orleans Lakefront, the fest features several outdoor stages for music and cooking demos.
+Expect celebrity chef cameos, dozens of well-known fried chicken vendors coming from all over the region, VIP and chill lounges, and cooking and eating contests.
+Daily tickets, weekend passes and VIP options are available.